SAP-archive/safety-at-work-android/README.md

 ![CV19-tracing back-end xsjs module application](readmeImg/ms05_xsjs_srv_url.png)

-Tutorials for SAP Cloud Platform mobile services and SDK for Android
+Tutorials for SAP Business Technology Platform mobile services and SDK for Android
 ====================================================================

 Check out these tutorials and courses for deep-dives into various areas